wittfabian/djangae/README.md

 The following settings are available to control the caching:

  - DJANGAE_CACHE_ENABLED (default True).
 Setting to False it all off, I really wouldn't suggest doing that!
  - DJANGAE_CACHE_TIMEOUT_SECONDS (default 60 * 60).
-The length of time stuff should be kept in memcache
+The length of time stuff should be kept in memcache.

+## Datastore Behaviours

+The Djangae database backend for the Datastore contains some clever optimisations and integrity checks to make working with the Datastore easier.
+This means that in some cases there are behaviours which are either not the same as the Django-on-SQL behaviour or not the same as the default Datastore behaviour.
+So for clarity, below is a list of statements which are true:

+* Doing `MyModel.objects.create(primary_key_field=value)` will do an insert, so will explicitly check that an object with that PK doesn't already exist before inserting, and will raise an IntegrityError if it does.
+This is done in a transaction, so there is no need for any kind of manual transaction or existence checking.

 ## Contrib Applications